MiyuruThathsara/Kimera-Multi/README.md

 # Make sure opencv3_catkin CMakeLists.txt file is added with -DWITH_FFMPEG=OFF
 # Following ros dependencies are required for kimera_semantics to build
 sudo apt-get install ros-noetic-depth-image-proc
 # Make sure you have installed OpenGV.
 You can install OpenGV from source code https://github.com/laurentkneip/opengv.
-You can follow "https://laurentkneip.github.io/opengv/page_installation.html" this guide to built OpenGV.
-Remember to "sudo make install"
+# You can follow "https://laurentkneip.github.io/opengv/page_installation.html" this guide to built OpenGV.
+# Remember to "sudo make install"
+# You should have installed Pangolin in your machine which you should clone from,
+git clone git@github.com:stevenlovegrove/Pangolin.git
+cd Pangolin
+git checkout v0.6

 catkin build --continue -s
 ```